snabbdom/snabbdom/README.md

   * Patch function with a function signature equivelant to a reduce/scan function.
 Allows for easier integration with a FRP library.
 * Features in modules
-  * Features for doing complex animations.
+  * Features for doing complex CSS animations.
   * Powerful event listener functionality
   * Thunks to optimize the diff and patch process even further
+  * JSX support thanks to [snabbdom-jsx](https://github.com/yelouafi/snabbdom-jsx)

 ## Inline example